takshcpatel/crack-detection-robot/README.md

 The robot chassis is designed using **On Shape / Sketchup** with the following considerations:
 - Compact and lightweight structure
 - Balanced weight distribution
-- Enclosed electronics compartment
+- Enclosed electronics compartment ( To Implement )
-- Optimized crawler layout for curved surfaces
+- Optimized crawler layout for curved surfaces  ( Somewhat working, to implement fully )

 ---